dhsorens/FinCert/contracts/README.md

 # Contracts

-This folder contains formally verified contracts in FinCert
+This folder contains contracts formally specified and verified using the formal tools of FinCert.